pashkal/obs-video-scheduler/README.md

 Tomcat web application that enables scheduling of pre-recorded videos playbacks during OBS broadcast and creating a video plan ahead of the broadcast.
 Scheduled videos will automatically start in the correct layer.

+Currently two interfaces are provided:
+- web interface for schedule management and settings (http://localhost:8080)
+- web interface with upcoming video announcements (http://localhost:8080/comm) that can be used by commentators or broadcast director

 ## License
 TBD